A Guide to Using an Unlocked Phone in Canada

 If you prefer to avoid being locked into a contract, you will need to pay the full retail price up front, since carrier subsidies usually reduce the total cost of an upgrade.
 When buying a used cell phone, you can compensate by getting great deals.

-Unlocked phones are becoming more popular among Canadians.
+Unlocked cell phones are becoming more popular among Canadians.